The Best Young Soccer Players In The World

 Breno, 18, Bayern Munich, defender

-Brazil Under-20 skipper who will join the German giants on January 1.
+Brazil Under-20 skipper who will join Bayern Munich on January 1.
 Bayern paid Sao Paulo around £8.5million for the skillful central defender.
 Ex-Brazil and Bayern striker Giovani Elber described Breno as “an absolutely stunning prospect” after he agreed his big-money move.

 Macauley Chrisantus, 17, Hamburg, striker